andrewcooke/choochoo/docs/impulse.md

     > jupyter notebook

 This should open a new page in your browser.
-Select ch2/data/notebooks and then click on TODO
+Select `notebooks` and then `plot-ff-distance.pynb`, for example, to see the notebook that figure above of Fitness, Fatigue and Distance.

 ### Modify Constants